Microwave Leakage Testing

 Food in a microwave oven is heated by absorbing microwave energy.
 The microwaves penetrate the food or liquid causing the molecules to vibrate against each other which produces heat.
 The microwave energy is safely contained within the oven by the metal cooking chamber which acts like a Faraday cage.
 The viewing window on the door has a conductive mesh with a hole size that is smaller than the microwaves wavelength, this prevents the microwaves from passing through the door.
 The seal around the door is also designed with a cavity to absorb any stray radiation.

-The maximum permitted leakage level is 5 mW/cm2 at a distance of 50mm from the surface of the oven (mW/cm2 is the power present in one square centimetre).
+The maximum permitted leakage level specified in EN 60335-2-25 is 5 mW/cm2 at a distance of 50mm from the surface of the oven (mW/cm2 is the power present in one square centimetre).
 A microwave is also required to have two independent interlock systems that stop the cooking process as soon as the door is opened.

 A large cup of water, roughly 275 ml, should be placed inside before starting the test.